nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ### Pump Suspends
-**Suspend:** There are 72424 suspend events.
-These need to be factored in.

 ![Suspend Events](assets/flair_suspends.png)
 * **End suspend without start:**  The very small difference is likely due to glucose suspend events that were started before the observation period.
 But this makes matching a little *more difficult*.
 We want to make sure we match the right pairs!
 * **Most users start with NORMAL_PUMPING:** For the majority of users we get a NORMAL_PUMPING event as the first Suspend event without a previous Suspend event.
 This could be because a) the pump was being set-up (e.g. catridge change etc.) and reported normal operation (to be verified) or b) there was a suspend event before the data collection started (unlikely because suspends are often short).